six-two/self-unzip.html/README.md

 GZIP compression | yes, always | yes, can be disabled AES-GCM encryption | no | yes
-Automatic detection of most efficient algorithms | no | yes Payload actions | download, eval, replace | all
+Automatic detection of most efficient algorithms | no | yes Payload actions | download-link, eval, replace | all

 ## Python version